 There are a number of ways that Pexip Infinity Conferencing Nodes can be prompted to make outbound calls.
-For a full list, see Automatically dialing out to a participant from a conference.
+For a full list, see Automatically dialing out to a participant from a conference and Manually dialing out to a participant from a conference.
 For the purposes of this test, we will place the call manually using the Administrator interface, as follows:

-- 1. From the Pexip Infinity Administrator interface, go to Service Configuration > Virtual Meeting Rooms and select the name of the Virtual Meeting Room from which you want to place the call.
+- 1. From the Pexip Infinity Administrator interface, go to Services > Virtual Meeting Rooms and select the name of the Virtual Meeting Room from which you want to place the call.
 In this example we select meet.alice. - 2.
 At the bottom left of the screen, select Dial out to participant. - 3.
 Complete the following fields: